 Section in Prospectus

 Use of funds raised Funds raised under the Offer will be used to support the operations and working capital needs of the Company.
-Funds will be used to purchase a range of financial assets, but predominantly to finance a variety of loans including: 5.2
+Funds will be used to purchase a range of financial assets, but predominantly to finance a variety of loans (directly or indirectly) including: 5.2

 (a) finance leasing;

 (b) plant and equipment finance;

 (c) business loans;

 (d) commercial and residential mortgage financing;

-(e) motor vehicle dealer financing;
+(e) motor vehicle dealer financing; and

-(f) insurance premium funding; and

-(g) personal loans.
+(f) personal loans.

-The Company and its predecessor organisation have been in business in the Northern Rivers area of New South Wales since 1964 and currently have a loan portfolio of over \$220 million.
+The Company and its predecessor organisation have been in business in the Northern Rivers area of New South Wales since 1964 and currently have a loan portfolio of over \$187 million.

 What is the Company's financial position?
-Set out below is a summary of some key financial information relating to the Company as at 30 June 2022.
+Set out below is a summary of some key financial information relating to the Westlawn Group as at 30 June 2023.
 7

-Profit before income tax expense \$9.0 million
+Profit before income tax expense \$10.7 million

-Cash and cash equivalents \$36.3 million
+Cash and cash equivalents \$36.5 million

-Shareholders Funds \$45.1 million
+Shareholders Funds \$43.9 million

 The Company's financial position is set out in detail in Section 7 of the Prospectus.

 Does the Company comply with industry benchmarks?
 Issuers of debt securities are required to report against certain benchmarks which have been developed by ASIC.
 The Company's performance against the benchmarks is set out in Section 1 of the Prospectus.
 1

 Who is responsible for the management of The Company relies upon the expertise of its Directors and management team which includes: 2

-the Company? (a) Jim Dougherty, Chairman;
+the Company? (a) Mark Dougherty, Chairman;

-(b) Mark Dougherty, Director;

-(c) Geoff Scofield, Director;
+(b) Geoff Scofield, Director;

-(d) Andrew Hayes, Director;
+(c) Andrew Hayes, Director;

-(e) Andrew Dougherty, Director;
+(d) Andrew Dougherty, Director;

-(f) Cameron McCullagh, Director; and
+(e) Cameron McCullagh, Director; and

-(g) Andrew Bennett, Director.
+(f) Andrew Bennett, Director.

 The Directors' profiles are set out in Section 2 of this Prospectus.

-Related Party benefits Related Party loans represent 0.10% of the Company's total loan portfolio as at 30 September 2022.
+Related Party benefits Related Party loans represent 0.04% of the Company's total loan portfolio as at 30 September 2023.
 Related Party loans must comply with the same lending guidelines which apply to non-Related Party loans and must be made on arm's length commercial terms.
 Details of Related Party transactions are set out in Benchmark 6 of Section 1.
 1